Universemul/flask-app-generator/README.md

 - Add a run.py script to run the application
 - Adding more options for configuration file.
-- Better smart code generation for Postgresql/Mysql/Sqlite/MongoDB database
-- Smart configuration for database
+- Handle MongoDB and Elasticsearch configuration
 - Install via pip
+- Handle multiple database connection?

 ## Contribution